Brisbane Grammar School: Indoor sports centre

-Northgate playing fields
+Northgate Playing Fields

 Work commenced on the Northgate Playing Fields in the mid-1990s, which now have six ovals, accommodating Cricket, Rugby union, Soccer and Australian Rules Football fixtures.
 The fields are also used during the school week, especially for winter activities training sessions.
 Canteen facilities are provided on game days.
 Adjacent to the main oval is a small stadium which caters for seating for one half of the field, which also contains a dining area.
 The playing fields were used by the Australian Cricket Team prior to the 2006/2007 Ashes campaign, where they trained with the school's First XI.

 BGS Tennis Centre

 The Tennis Centre, adjacent to the school grounds, is the location of tennis courts, a carpark, and a private balcony and small grandstand.
 Students visit this facility for PE lessons as well as sports training sessions.
 It is separated from the main campus by a public footbridge, which has been recently closed by Queensland Rail.
 Access is now available via a long walk from the Indoor Sports Centre, or via the Victoria Park side of the site.